 The Golden Retriever, so named for its lustrous golden coat, was first bred in Scotland during the mid-19th century.
 Wealthy Scots at that time were into waterfowl hunting and needed a retriever that could also fetch fowl from the water.

 There is little difference in the size of a Labradoodle and a Goldendoodle.
-Due to their lineage, each falls within the category of medium-large, larger than most Spaniel breeds and smaller than dogs like the Great Dane, Newfoundland, or Mastiff.
+Due to their lineage, each of these two breeds falls within the category of medium-large, larger than most Spaniel breeds and smaller than dogs like the Great Dane, Newfoundland, or Mastiff.
 The Standard Poodle stands between 15 to 20 ins in height and weighs between 45 and 70 lbs.

 Labradors stand a little taller, between 22-24 inches, and weigh between 55-71 lbs.
 On average, Golden Retrievers are the same or a bit shorter than Poodles with a height of 15 to 20 inches.
-However, due to the Poodle’s muscle mass, Golden Retrievers are a little lighter weighing between 28 and 34 lbs.
+However, due to the Poodle’s muscle mass, they are usually heavier.

-In conclusion, the size of a Labrador or Goldendoodle will depend on the parent dogs.
+In conclusion, the size of a Labradoodle puppy or Goldendoodle puppy will depend on the parent dogs.
 In general, the Lab may be shorter and huskier (22-24 inches, 50-65 lbs) than the Goldendoodle (24-28 ins, 30-45 lbs.
 Females are a little smaller than males.

 Both the Labradoodle and the Goldendoodle are low-shedders.
 The Labradoodle’s coat may be straight, shaggy, or curly.
 The straight coated ones most resemble the Lab parent and will shed more than shaggy or curly coats.
 The shaggy coat will be the easiest to maintain and can get by with a weekly bath.
-The curly-coated Labradoodle sheds the least but needs daily brushing.
+The curly-coated Labradoodle sheds the least but one fact is it still needs daily brushing.

 The Goldendoodle’s coat is wavy, curly, or straight depending on the dominant gene.
 They may have long facial hair called furnishings and include a mustache, eyebrows, and beard.
 A dog with furnishings will shed a little more.